Members

 Director: Aleš Žnidarič

-Research Coordinator: Darko Kokot
+Research Committee Delegate: Darko Kokot

 CEDEX, Spain